 To Become an Advocate for Yourself and Your Family

 It’s important to be prepared and to advocate for yourself and your family.
 Here are some things I commonly suggest in order to avoid problems and get the best care possible for yourself and those you love.

-tips that can help you work effectively with your healthcare team.
-Here are
+Second, there are a few basic tips that can help you work effectively with your healthcare team.
+Here are some of my favorites:

 I strongly advise that one of the medical opinions you seek is with a palliative care specialist physician or team.

 Because palliative care grew out of hospice, many people assume that receiving palliative care means giving up.
 Not true.
 These days, through programs like Iyashi Care, palliative care is provided together with treatments for cancer, heart, lung, liver, kidney and neurological conditions.

-people to sleep better, be more active, and at ease.
-They simply do better both
+Having a specialized clinical team working to treat pain and other physical discomforts, as well as optimizing a person’s appetite, digestion, and (all important) bowels, allows people to sleep better, be more active, and at ease.
+They simply do better both physical and emotionally.

 It’s not surprising that people with cancer or other serious conditions who receive palliative care along with disease treatments tend to feel better – and sometimes live longer!

-day, what matters most is getting the best care possible for you and the people you love.
+Remember, at the end of the day, what matters most is getting the best care possible for you and the people you love.

 About the Author